hmspiffy/director-data-eng-hw/README.md

 #### Some considerations:
 * A single `rating_type` can have multiple semantic meanings.
 For example, a `rating_type` of 3 either means “Remove this person from the list of people I can send likes to”, “Reject this person’s incoming like”, or “Remove this person from my list of matches”, depending on the preceding ratings between a pair of users.
 * Assume that every day, another file is added to this S3 bucket, and that you can’t predict the exact names of future files.
-How will you make sure that your load script catches these?
-How will you make sure that your transform script can find non-deterministically named tables?
+How will you make sure that you will catch these and include them in your final model?
 * In the final schema, do we really need a row for every rating?